jameshanlon/cheese/cheese/pages/donate.md

 The C.H.E.E.S.E.
 Project is a not-for-profit organiastion.
 We offer surveys to low-income households for free as part of our efforts to tackle fuel poverty.
 We have only been able to offer our surveys for free through grant funding, which has been increasingly difficult to obtain.
-So e are now appealing for donations, so if you would like to help those in fuel poverty to have free surveys, then please donate here.
+We are now appealing for donations, so if you would like to help those in fuel poverty to have free surveys, then please donate here.